 However, it matters less what you do and matters more that you do.
 Don’t think of development as a linear path—think of it as a maze.
-You might go in one direction and quickly hit a dead end, so you try a different route, and this time you get much further before you hit another dead end.
-You only back up a little to move in yet another direction.
+You might go in one direction and quickly hit a dead end, so you try a different route and this time you get much further before you hit another dead end.
+You only have to back up a little to move in yet another direction.

 So if you’re reading this and you have a dream, passion or side project you’re secretly itching to pursue, don’t wait for the stars to align before you make a move.
 If you do, Treadwell says you’ll never get there: “Just because you don’t have it all figured out doesn’t mean you can’t move in the direction you want to go.
 If you’re waiting for the perfect time or the perfect plan, that’s just not going to happen.”

 Here are some things you can start doing today to build your confidence and craft an entrepreneurial mindset: